 - Be at least 15 and not yet 19 years of age by the start of the academy

 - Have no felony convictions

-- Maintain a minimum 2.0 GPA while in school
+- Maintain at least a “C” grade average in school

-- Be willing to devote your time to training, community events and emergency callouts
+- Be physically fit and willing to devote a substantial amount of time to training, public events, and emergency call-outs.

 Attend the recruitment orientation on Tuesday, October 5, 2021, at 7 pm, at the units base at 2247 Argonne Avenue, Long Beach, CA 90815.
 Located behind Fire Station 17, in the Long Beach Fire Department Captain David Rosa Regional Training Center.